DarthSid95/RumiGANs/README.md

 This is the Code submission accompanying the NeurIPS 2020 paper, titled "Teaching a GAN What Not to Learn."

 This code contained the implementations of baseline SGAN, LSGAN, ACGAN, TACGAN, and CGAN-PD employed in the paper to generate the desired results.
-All code in written in TensorFlow2.x  In its current state, the code can be used to train new models.
-Pre-trained models of will be made available shortly.
+All code in written in TensorFlow2.x.
+This code is currently under development and the bash files to train and test the model will be added shortly.
+Any queries can be directed towards sidartha@iisc.ac.in with [GitHub-RumiGANs] in the subject.
+In its current state, the code is being prepared to train new models, while pre-trained models of will be made available shortly.

 ![RumiGANs](Images/RumiGANs.png?raw=true)